bytebodger/is-a-regular-object/README.md

 `is-a-regular-object` is a tiny, dead-simple utility function for identifying regular JavaScript objects.
 In JavaScript, a `NULL` will show a `typeof` "object".
 An array will also show a `typeof` "object".
 This function returns `TRUE` for non-`NULL`, non-array objects - and it returns `FALSE` for everything else.

+**NOTE:** This package is for "vanilla" JS.
+As such, it will identify React elements as being "regular" objects.
+If you're working in a React project, you should consider using `@toolz/is-a-regular-object-react`.

 ## Usage

 After installation, import the package: